-Thom co-sponsored the bipartisan Department of Veterans Affairs Accountability and Whistleblower Protection Act, which was signed into law in 2017.
+Thom co-sponsored the bipartisan Department of Veterans Affairs Accountability and Whistleblower Protection Act.
 The bipartisan legislation reforms the U.S. Department of Veterans Affairs (VA) by providing the secretary with broader authority to dismiss bad employees and ensure appropriate due process protections for whistleblowers.

-Additionally, Senator Tillis and Senator Angus King (I-ME) introduced the bipartisan VA Senior Executive Accountability (SEA) Act of 2018 to strengthen accountability of senior executives at the Department of Veterans Affairs (VA).
-Thom’s bipartisan legislation became law in 2018.
+Additionally, Senator Tillis and Senator Angus King (I-ME) introduced the bipartisan VA Senior Executive Accountability (SEA) Act to strengthen accountability of senior executives at the Department of Veterans Affairs (VA).
+Thom’s bipartisan legislation was signed into law.

 Thom’s bipartisan legislation solves a longstanding problem at the VA where senior VA executives used their leadership positions as leverage to be reassigned to another position for their own personal gain, or were reassigned—rather than disciplined—for poor performance.